Mamena2020/nodemi/README.md

    - Create token

-   Create token by calling JwtAuth.createToken(), that will return refresh token and access token
+   Create token by calling JwtAuth.createToken(), that will return refresh token and access token.

    ```
       const payload = {